-- Wet or soiled diapers and other clothing must be changed promptly. - Wet or soiled disposable diapers must be placed in a lined, lidded container, separate from other trash or garbage and separate from play or food preparation areas. - Children in diapers or other soiled or wet clothing shall be changed on a washable vinyl table or mat that is cleaned and sanitized after each use or has a disposable single use covering.

-- The changing table or mat shall be located in a designated area.
-The kitchen/food preparation area may not be used as the designated area. - Staff shall wash their hands and the child's with soap and warm running water after every diaper change. - All containers of soiled cloth or disposable diapers must be removed daily from the childcare areas. - Diapering tables or mats will be disinfected after each use per product use instructions.
+- Wet or soiled disposable diapers must be placed in a lined, lidded container, separate from other trash or garbage and separate from play or food preparation areas, or individually bagged and tied within a lidded shared garbage container. - Diapering must be done on a changing table or washable vinyl mat which is cleaned after each use or which has a disposable single-use covering. - The changing table or mat must not be located in the kitchen or food preparation area. - Staff members must wash their hands and the child's hands with soap and running water after each diaper change. - All containers of soiled diapers must be removed daily from the childcare areas. - Diapering tables or mats will be disinfected after each use per product use instructions.